TheAntiscamGroup/AntiScamBotTool/README.md

 ## Custom Setup

-This requires the following three protected secrets to be added to the worker environment.
+This requires the following protected secrets to be added to the worker environment.

+### Developer Settings

 These can all be gotten from your Discord developer application dashboard.

 * `DISCORD_APP_ID` - Public Application ID
 * `DISCORD_PUBLIC_KEY` - Application Public Key
 * `DISCORD_BOT_TOKEN` - Bot Token (gotten from the bot page)

+### Application Settings

+* `SUPPORT_THREAD` - The link to the support channel of the given Discord server
+* `CONTROL_GUILD`- The guild ID for adding the moderation commands to

 All other configurations can be handled by the `wrangler.toml` file.